shantoroy/shantoroy.github.io/demo_posts/2018-01-08-11-things-to-do-before-graduate.md

 ## 2. Start a personal website
 Yes, definitely you need a personal website before completing your graduation.
 A personal site not only talks for you but also it provides you the continuous platform to update your portfolio and CV.
 Profile development is a coninuous process and a personal site stands as the showcase of your achievements, experiences and future goals.
 Also, it helps enhancing professional networks and marketing your skills.

 A blog with personal site enriches your visibility.
 I always suggest to have a blog as it is one kind of notebook or personal diary to me.
 It enhances one's writing skill as well.
-And if English is not your native language, maybe blogging can become the best platfor for you to master your writing skills.
+And if English is not your native language, maybe blogging can become the best platfor for you to master your writing skills in English.
+And who doesn't want to do that!!!

 ## 3. Have basic ideas on every sector of IT arenas
+If you already are expert in one sector, that's very good.
+But, necessarily you should have the basics of other IT arenas as well.
+The market is being more competitive day by day and if you want to show yourself from thousands, you'll definitely need knowledge on other sectors thereby.
+Have basic knowledge on structured programming, OOP, web programming, networking, server systems, database, software & web development and definitely Cloud.
+Using cloud, it will seem to have a super computer on your pocket.
+If you can utilize cloud, you won't have to buy a heavy performance computer or laptop; simply a normal machine with a browser will do the work.

+And today, hands-on experience is always preferred over just theoratical knowledge in IT arena.
+Also, entreprenuership skill needs overall knowledge on every other aspects.
+So, even being a CSE or IT student you need to know the marketing skill as well.
+Because you have to market not only your product but also your skill.

 ## 4. Write a CV/Resume
 ## 5. Attend seminars, workshops or conferences
 ## 6. Take professional courses